gsoft-inc/sg-orbit/packages/semantic-ui-theme/SEMANTIC_MODS.md

 To fix this, a `failOnError` parameter has been added to the functions `build` & `buildCss` of the file `/semantic/tasks/build/css.js`.

 The default value is true.
 This means that for a build, it will fail on error.
 The watch function provide `false` for `failOnError` to continue on error.

+## Compressed

+The compressed compilation has been removed for the CSS and the JS.